Juan Fernández Islands: Discovery

 In 1966 the Chilean government renamed Más Afuera as Alejandro Selkirk Island and Más a Tierra as Robinson Crusoe Island, in order to promote tourism.
 Incidentally, Selkirk never set foot on Más Afuera, only on Más a Tierra.
 On 30 July 2007, a constitutional reform gave the Juan Fernández Islands and Easter Island the status of "special territories" of Chile.
 Pending the enactment of a charter the archipelago will continue to be governed as a commune of the Valparaíso Region.

 On 27 February 2010, a tsunami following the 8.8 magnitude earthquake off Maule, Chile struck the islands causing at least 8 deaths.
 Eleven people were reported as missing.
 Some early reports described the tsunami as being 40 m high, but later reports measured it at 3 m.
 Most of the town of San Juan Bautista on Robinson Crusoe Island was destroyed.

 Government

-As a commune, the Juan Fernández Islands are a third-level administrative division of Chile governed by a municipal council, headed by a mayor (alcalde) who is directly elected every four years.
+As a commune, the Juan Fernández Islands are part of the Juan Fernández commune, a third-level administrative division of Chile governed by a municipal council, headed by a mayor (alcalde) who is directly elected every four years.
 The mayor for the term 2021–2024 was Pablo Andrés Manríquez Angulo.